 Kurt Danysh was an outgoing 18-year old boy, whose troubles began when he was prescribed Prozac by a doctor who had performed no testing.
 The teenager quickly became withdrawn, and his emotional instability tail-spinned, making him reckless and violent.
 His rapid drug-induced deterioration continued; placing him in a fight with his best friend, and later compelling him to intentionally crash his truck into a stone wall.
 He then vandalized his own kamikazed-truck with graffiti in a manner that was reminiscent of the Charles Manson cult.
 This era of Kurt's life ended with him fatally shooting his father, at only 17 days after his first dose of Prozac.
 There was no motive for the crime, and Kurt had no history of violence.

 While being incarcerated for eighteen months awaiting a trial that would never come, Kurt refused to plead guilty.
-He was cruelly taunted by the jail staff with newspaper clippings about him during that time.
+He was cruelly taunted by the jail staff with newspaper clippings about him.
 His attorney, Paul Ackourey, met with Kurt in the county jail, and implored him to plead guilty to third degree murder.
-The attorney claimed that Kurt's case was hopeless because there was an apparent lack of evidence linking Prozac to violence.
-Kurt was refused a trial by jury for eighteen months, where he could have submitted his recount of his drug intoxication.
+The attorney claimed that Kurt's case was hopeless, for there was an apparent lack of evidence linking Prozac to violence.
+Kurt was refused a trial by jury for eighteen months, where he could have submitted a recount of his experience.
 The drug had been provided by the sheriff department's doctor, who had met Kurt after a minor offense.
 It is something that would have looked really bad in the press.

 On one fateful day, Mr. Ackourey produced graphically disturbing photographs of Kurt's father at the scene of the crime and at autopsy.
 Kurt was then threatened that if he did not plead guilty, then his family would have to witness the grotesque images at the trial.
 Mr. Ackourey then left Kurt alone with the disturbing photos.
 He later returned to find Kurt crying.
 Kurt finally agreed to plead guilty, and he was immediately driven to the court house to enter a formal guilty plea.
 After having waited eighteen months, it suddenly took only minutes to get Kurt into court.
-That is, once he agreed that there would be no jury, and that the drug would not be mentioned.
+That is, once he agreed that there would be no jury, and that the drug that had been provided by the sheriff's department would not be mentioned.

 During his sentencing, Kurt addressed his family: